mediacloud/sous-chef/README.md

 ### Smaller fixes:
 - The CSV Input task is uselessly finnicky, since we need to use the csv header names throughout a recipe.
 A fix would let us give new internal names.
-- Better defaults on the universal task_name parameter
-- More fully integrated prefect logging.

 ### Longer term plan:
 - Task name normalization